bkrepp-ctps/balancedVolumes/README.md

 This repository is devoted to the visualizations of balanced traffic volume data.

 The raw balanced volume data and data used to generate a schematic visualization of the routes in question (currently I-93 northbound and southbound and Massachusetts SR-3 northbound and southbound) are found in the subdiretory data/csv.
-The balanced volume data itself was produced by Bill Kuttner.
+The balanced volume data for 2018 was produced by Bill Kuttner; the balanced volume data for 2010 and 199 was produced by Tom Lisco.

 The geojson data representing the routes in question is found in the subdirectory data/geojson.